MaitreGEEK/LP_Tabac/README.md

-# 🌿 QBX-TABAC
+# 🌿 LP-TABAC

-**QBX-TABAC** is a complete **QBX Core** job script that allows players to harvest, process, and sell tobacco in an immersive way on your FiveM server.
+**LP-TABAC** is a complete **QBX Core** job script that allows players to harvest, process, and sell tobacco in an immersive way on your FiveM server.

 It uses **ox_target** and **ox_lib** for all interactions, and handles dynamic spawning/despawning of tobacco plants across predefined fields.